bearlin/dotvim/README.md

 # Before install:
 Required below packages:
-git, wget or curl, unzip
+git, vim, exuberant-ctags, cscope, wget or curl, unzip

 If you are using MacOS, I suggest you use package manager Homebrew to install exuberant-ctags and cscope to support multiple languages(The default ctags version on Mac OS is not the exuberant one).
 Also install wget or curl for scripts updating.